strawstack/PizzaBurgerElectron/README.md

 # MagicMao

-This app was built bu MagicMao.
+This app was built by MagicMao.
 Check out other cool projects at [MagicMao.dev](https://magicmao.dev)